Rhaphidophora Decursiva: Background and Care Guide

 Because this plant has the potential to grow to a monstrous size, keeping the roots contained in a smaller pot will limit its growth.
 A small pot also eliminates the danger of excess soil that just gets waterlogged.

 Always make sure that your pot has one or more drainage holes.
-And if it doesn’t come with one, invest in a plant saucer (like this one on Amazon) to protect your carpet and furniture.
+And if it doesn’t come with one, invest in a plant saucer to protect your carpet and furniture.

 Like other epiphytes, R. decursiva absolutely requires well-draining soil so that oxygen can reach its large roots.
 Avoid potting mixes that use peat, as these can easily become soggy and compacted.